Shenato/cypress-ct-react-facet/README.md

-A template to use as a starting point when building a Component Framework Definition.

-An completed example for [Solid.js](https://www.solidjs.com/) is [available here](https://github.com/lmiller1990/cypress-ct-solid-js).
+An simple Cypress Framework Definition for Projects using [React Facet](https://github.com/Mojang/ore-ui/tree/main/packages/%40react-facet) Package within the [Ore UI Framework](https://github.com/Mojang/ore-ui)

-See [the documentation](https://docs.cypress.io/guides/component-testing/third-party-definitions#List-of-Framework-Definitions) to Learn how to author a Framework Definition for your favorite library!
+See the documentation to learn how to author a Framework Definition for your favorite library!

-Once you've written your definition:

-- `npm run build` to build it
-- update `name` in `package.json`
-- publish!
+Try it
+Requires Cypress 12.7+ (coming late Feb 2023).
+In your React Facet project:

+npm install cypress cypress-ct-react-facet
+Open Cypress and click "Component Testing" and it should set everything up for you.